telerik/blazor-docs/components/grid/virtual-scrolling.md

 ## Limitations

-Blazor Grid virtualization primarily enhances client-side rendering performance and improves the user experience.
+The Blazor Grid virtualization primarily enhances client-side rendering performance and improves the user experience.
 However, it comes with the trade-off that certain features of the Grid are incompatible with it.
 An alternative approach is to utilize [regular paging]({%slug components/grid/features/paging%}) combined with [manual data source operations]({%slug components/grid/manual-operations%}) to achieve the desired data retrieval performance.

 These are the known limitations of the virtual scrolling feature: